 - Image Credit: Hyundai

-Road noise and wind noise are kept low thanks to ample sound damping, but the 2.0-liter turbo engine has a low, gravelly type of sound.
+Road and wind noise are kept low thanks to ample sound damping, but the 2.0-liter turbo engine has a low, gravelly type of sound.
 This is a shame, since the upgrade engine is otherwise impressively strong, smooth and not especially turbo-like in its power delivery.
 The eight-speed automatic is reasonably quick to respond, and putting the car in Sport mode improves these responses further.
-Its grade logic, or the ability to hold the correct gear when traveling up or down hill, impressed as well.
-We also liked that the automatic stop/start system was difficult to detect.
+Its grade logic, or the ability to hold the correct gear when traveling up- or downhill, impresses as well.
+We also like that the automatic stop/start system is difficult to detect.
 We have not had a chance to test a Santa Fe with the base engine.

 What more can I read about the Santa Fe?